Office of Admissions Resources

-In the spirit of supporting our students and in being fair and equitable in our admissions decisions, Texas A&M University will not require test scores from Freshman applicants for the 2021 admissions cycle.
+In the spirit of supporting our students and in being fair and equitable in our admissions decisions, Texas A&M University will not require test scores from Freshman applicants for the Fall or Spring of 2021 and 2022 admissions cycle.
 Students may continue to submit standardized scores from their SAT and/or ACT tests for consideration for admission.
 Submission of tests scores will not create any unfair advantage or disadvantage for those students who provide them.

 Several working groups are actively evaluating our application review processes in light of this new policy and we’ll be providing more details to students and counselors in the very near future.

 Visit Aggieland remotely with our online campus tours hosted by the Howdy Crew.
 These 60-minute small group sessions will introduce prospective students to Texas A&M’s value driven culture, student life and the Aggie Network.
 Participants will see popular campus destinations and different classroom styles to get a feeling of what it's like to live, study and be involved in Aggieland.